 The second element to the interactive graphics controller operation is the ability to react to physical motion.
-The physical interaction for our project will be a hand motioning a ball dribble as shown in Figure 3.
+The physical interaction for our project will be a hand motioning a ball dribble.
 This technique of the sensor responding to its environment using code and electronics is called physical computing.

 The environment for the sensor is the solderless breadboard and supporting pulldown resistor circuit.
 As the hand passes over the sensor, an electrical signal is generated.
 This electrical signal is then processed by the Raspberry Pi by way of the Python code embedded inside of the microcontroller's memory.
 The Pygame library will create a bouncing ball canvas allowing the graphics to move according to the Python code motion parameters.
 The motion parameters for this interactive animation is a diagonal direction up-down movement of the beachball on the canvas.

 You will use a photocell cell as the hand motion sensor along with the Python code and Pygame library to build your physical computing-based interactive graphics controller.
 With an understanding of physical computing and the Pygame library, you are now ready to build the interactive graphics controller.

 To build the electronic photocell sensor circuit, you will use a solderless breadboard and jumper wires.
 The electronic photocell sensor circuit's output will be wired to a Raspberry Pi's GPIO (General Purpose Input Output) pin.
 You will wire the circuit's output directly to GPIO pin 25 of the Raspberry Pi.